Lungs: How They Work

 Lungs, Bronchial tube, Alveoli and Cilia

 After absorbing oxygen, the blood leaves the lungs and is carried to the heart.
 The blood then is pumped through your body to provide oxygen to the cells of your tissues and organs.
 When cells use oxygen, carbon dioxide (CO 2 ) is produced and transferred to the blood.
 Your blood carries the CO 2 back to your lungs and it is removed when you exhale.

 Your respiratory system prevents harmful substances from entering the lungs by using:

-- Cilia (small hairs) in your nose to help filter out large particles;
+- Small hairs in your nose act as an air-cleaning system and help filter out large particles;

 - Mucus produced in the trachea and bronchial tubes to keep air passages moist and aid in intercepting dust, bacteria and other substances;

-- The sweeping motion of cilia to keep air passages clean.
+- The sweeping motion of cilia (small hairs in the trachea) to keep air passages clean.
 If substances such as cigarette smoke are inhaled, the cilia stop functioning properly.

 Healthy lungs are made of a spongy, pinkish-gray tissue.
 Lungs that have become polluted with harmful carcinogens (substances that cause cancer) or carbon particles appear to have blacked spots on the surface.
 Healthy lungs are elastic so they can expand when you exhale.
 In contrast, a disease like emphysema causes the lungs to lose their elasticity.

 When a person's lung can no longer expand properly or transfer oxygen to the blood, that person has difficulty breathing and tires easily.